tvl-labs/hyperlane-cardano/docs/design.md

 ```

 ### Outbox Indexer
-This off-chain component indexes the consumption/production of `Outbox EUTxO`s.
-The existing indexing solutions, such as [Ogmios](https://ogmios.dev/) and [Oura](https://github.com/txpipe/oura) are implemented using non-Rust languages.
-For initial versions, we'll likely have a standalone indexing component running near the Hyperlane relayer agent.
-These two components will communicate via RPC.
+This off-chain component indexes the consumption/production of `Outbox EUTxO`s
+and provides an API to query the `Outbox` state at specific previous blocks.

+Hyperlane relayer works ("indexes") on top of the "Outbox Indexer" and relays the dispatches messages when they achieve consensus.

+> Note: the Hyperlane integration with Ethereum (and Solana) implements indexing using commonly known RPC providers API (`eth_getLogs` etc).
+> Because of the EUTxO model, the Cardano node does not provide a similar API, and we need to build a custom indexer,
+> using a solution like [Ogmios](https://ogmios.dev/) or [Oura](https://github.com/txpipe/oura).
+> Cardano tooling is mostly non-Rust, so we'll run them close to the Hyperlane agents.

-The indexer (RPC) API for the Hyperlane relayer should minimally implement:
+The indexer (RPC) API for the Hyperlane relayer should minimally implement the following interface.
 ```
 // Returns the latest finalized Cardano block last_finalized_block_number() -> number